-Students reported spending anywhere from $2,800-$9,000 during a semester.
+Students reported spending anywhere from 3500-$9,000 during a semester in addition to paying for tuition and housing.
 These funds are primarily used for travel, meals, and entertainment.
 The exchange rate and other factors can affect spending amounts.

-Shipping medications is not recommended.
-In many instances it is illegal.
+Shipping medication is not recommended, and in some cases illegal.
 We suggested that you obtain from your doctor and pharmacist enough medication(s) to last for the duration of the program.
-In addition, we also recommend bringing the name, molecule, dosage, and the breakdown of the medication just in case the student needs to purchase a particular medication(s) while abroad.
-This information should be noted on a doctor’s stationery or prescription pad and in the medication brochures.
+In addition, we also recommend bringing the name, dosage, and the breakdown of the medication just in case the student needs to purchase a particular medication(s) while abroad.
+This information should be noted on a doctor’s stationery or prescription pad.

 Keep in mind certain medications considered legal in the United States may be deems illegal abroad.
 This should be discussed way in advance of departure so that other arrangements can be discussed in the event your son/daughter will not be able to take or obtain a certain medication(s) abroad.
-In addition, allergy shots and flu shots are not automatically provided to our students.
+In addition, allergy or flu shots may not be provided to our students.

 Travel to and from France

 Students arrange their own flights to and from France.
 Students will need to inform the program coordinator of their flight information: airline, flight number, departure and arrival times to France, and departure and arrival times to the States.